Slieveanorra Forest

 Slieveanorra Forest is situated in the rural north of County Antrim, Northern Ireland, near the villages of Corkey and Newtown Crommelin.
+The forest is a vast conifer forest, and the summit of Orra Mountain offers panoramic views.
+The forest is a working forest, and there are many types of plant and wildlife in the area.
+The forest has a memorial at the site of a 1942 airplane crash that killed ten people.

+Forest

-It is a vast conifer forest and offers panoramic views.
+Slieveanorra Forest is a vast conifer forest and offers panoramic views.
 Altnahinch Dam is located on the edge of the forest and many tourists visit the area during the summer.
-Many types of animal and plant life reside in the area.
-It is named after Slieveanorra [Sliabh an Earra, 'mountain of the tail/ridge'].The Battle of Aura took place on the surrounding mountain Slieve-na-Aura.
+Many types of animal and plant life reside in the area, including crossbills, frogs, foxes and a variety of damselflies and dragonflies.
+The forest is named after Slieveanorra [Sliabh an Earra, 'mountain of the tail/ridge'].
+The Battle of Aura took place on the surrounding mountain Slieve-na-Aura.

+From the forest, walkers can access the summit of Orra Mountain, which affords panoramic views of the area, and on a clear day the Hebrides off the Scottish coast and the Mourne Mountains in south Down are both visible.
+The forest includes a designated area of special scientific interest (ASSI).

+Access

+The forest is accessed from the Glenaan Road, off the A2 coastal route from Cushendall town.
+There is very limited parking at the entranceways, provided by two laybys.

 1942 airplane crash

 In October 1942, a U.S. Air Force B17 Flying Fortress bomber crashed into a mountain beside the forest.
 The crash killed eight of the ten personnel on board.
+A memorial board records the event.